-LUTE update.

-SAF-2.5 Financial Assistance.
-Identify or develop programs to provide financial incentives or assistance to low-income households for defensible space maintenance, home hardening, and other measures to reduce risk.

-SAF-2.6 Agency Coordination.
-Continue to participate not only in general mutual-aid agreements but also in agreements with adjoining jurisdictions and other public agencies for cooperative response to fires, including multi-jurisdictional programs and task forces.

-SAF-2.7 Protect Against Smoke and Wildfire.
+- development were to be able to provide additional connections to ameliorate this condition. - Following the most recent California Fire Code as adopted and amended. - Participating in the City's fire safety and public education efforts related to requirements for development, property maintenance, and emergency preparedness. - SAF-2.4 Slope-Density Regulations.
+Reduce permitted development densities and intensities by slope tiers-such as between 15 and 30 percent slope, and greater than 30 percent slope-in hills/hillside areas.
+This consideration would be considered and reflected as part of the LUTE update. - SAF-2.5 Financial Assistance.
+Identify or develop programs to provide financial incentives or assistance to low-income households for defensible space maintenance, home hardening, and situational-specific training for evacuation procedures to reduce risk to people and property. - SAF-2.6 Agency Coordination.
+Continue to participate not only in general mutual-aid agreements but also in agreements with adjoining jurisdictions and other public agencies for proactive prevention of and cooperative response to wildfires, including multi-jurisdictional programs and task forces. - SAF-2.7 Protect Against Smoke and Wildfire.
 Improve access to better indoor air quality to protect against smoke and wildfire through methods such as requiring installation of MERV filters in new developments and identifying additional clean air centers and resilience spaces within residential areas.

-SAF-2.8 Water Infrastructure.
+Additionally, the City will explore funding mechanisms such as available grants, to assist residents of EJ communities in purchasing indoor air filters. - SAF-2.8 Water Infrastructure.
 In partnership with EBMUD, plan for the ongoing maintenance and long-term integrity of planned and existing water supply infrastructure, including peak load water supply.

-SAF-2.4 Slope-Density Regulations.
-Reduce permitted development densities and intensities by slope tiers-such as between 15 and 30 percent slope, and greater than 30 percent slope-in hills/hillside areas.
-This consideration would be considered and reflected as part of the

-2.3 CLIMATE CHANGE

 The consequences of climate change are intensifying worldwide, underscoring the urgent need for action.
-California is one of the most "climate-challenged" regions of North America; its historical climate is highly variable, and climate change is making extreme conditions more frequent and severe.17 Given the complexity of the global climate system and the significant uncertainty regarding long-term greenhouse gas emissions, the results of different climate change projections can look quite different.
+California is one of the most "climate-challenged" regions of North America; its historical climate is highly variable, and climate change is making extreme conditions more frequent and severe.
+Given the complexity of the global climate system and the significant uncertainty regarding long-term greenhouse gas emissions, the results of different climate change projections can look quite different.
 See the City of Oakland's Climate Change Vulnerability Assessment for more information regarding climate projections that inform this Safety Element.
 Because climate change is cross-cutting, goals, actions, and policies related to climate change are incorporated into each associated hazard, as well as in the Environmental Justice Element.

 In the San Francisco Bay Area, annual maximum temperatures have already increased by 1.7°F from 1950-2005, sea levels have risen over eight inches in the last 100 years, and several studies suggest that the coastal fog critical to the Bay Area climate is less frequent than before.
-Such changes will also affect the natural ecosystems that characterize the Bay Area, such as becoming less suitable for the iconic redwood forests that once dominated the region.18 Despite global efforts to reduce greenhouse gas emissions, changes in temperature, precipitation, and sea level rise are projected to increase significantly in the coming decades and will produce substantial impacts on Bay Area social systems and the built environment as well as natural and managed resource systems.
+Such changes will also affect the natural ecosystems that characterize the Bay Area, such as becoming less suitable for the iconic redwood forests that once dominated the region.19 Despite global efforts to reduce greenhouse gas emissions, changes in temperature, precipitation, and sea level rise are projected to increase significantly in the coming decades and will produce substantial impacts on Bay Area social systems and the built environment as well as natural and managed resource systems.
 Oakland is among a growing number of Bay Area local governments, agencies, nonprofits, and private sector stakeholders that are taking actions that advance climate adaptation and resilience, including through its 2030 ECAP.